National Board of Directors

 Shaun Jeffrey, Director at Large

 Shaun Jeffrey is a lifelong support advocate for youth empowerment.
-Involved in youth sports and youth development as a multi sport coach and mentor, his direct involvement in youth mentorship started at a young age and a peer mentor in high school.
+Involved in youth sports and youth development as a multi-sport coach and mentor, his direct involvement in youth mentorship started at a young age as a peer mentor in high school.

 Shaun is a non-profit specialist as the CEO and Executive Director of the Manitoba Restaurant and Foodservices Association.
 His involvement in board and charity development extends over 15 years in three different industries.
 Shaun is also the proud owner of the Carpe Diem group, a thriving real estate and property management company.

-Shaun holds a bachelor degree in business administration from the University of Winnipeg and a Management development certificate from Red River college.
+Shaun holds a bachelor’s degree in business administration from the University of Winnipeg and a management development certificate from Red River College.
 Shaun has a strong focus on continuing education with over 700 hours in personal development accreditation compiled over his career.
-As a past chair of the pest management association and the policy chair of Football Manitoba, Shaun’s investment in the community continues to shape his ability to bring his youth contributions to the lives of youth in Manitoba.
+As a past chair of the post management association and the policy chair of Football Manitoba, Shaun’s investment in the community continues to shape his ability to bring his youth contributions to the lives of youth in Manitoba.

 Along with his wife Stephanie, Shaun is the proud father of 5 amazing children.